By Johanne Adam

-To publicize this new University mental health approach, which will better integrate resources available on and off campus, SASS is organizing an open house in January 2019.
+To publicize this new University mental health approach, which will better integrate resources available on and off campus, SASS is holding an open house on January 28, 2019.
 Information sessions on the stepped care model will be available.

 Students will also be invited to take part in a contest to name this new mental health services system.

 - Anxiety and stress are the most recurrent mental health conditions for postsecondary students.
 Problems are often linked with exams and academic performance.